Hryapusek/database-qt-gui-cpp/tasks.md

 - Connection establishing using settings 10.10 (11.10 04:43)
 - Handle Read Write Settings exceptions 12.10 15:56
 - Add info action in Route menu(task in the file) 12.10 18:52
+- Fix Shortcuts(need to add checking if action is allowed instead of just doing it) 12.10 22:53
+- Fix Shortcuts(addAction to every table_) 12.10 22:53